 12 WebMD.
 Complications Coronavirus Can Cause.
 Aug.
 19, 2020.

 13 U.S. Centers for Disease Control and Prevention.
-Multisystem Inflammatory Syndrome in Children (MIS-C).
+For Parents: Multisystem Inflammatory Syndrome in Children (MIS-C) associated with COVID-19.
 Feb.
-25, 2021.
+24, 2021.

 15 Barber C. The Problem of ‘Long Haul’ COVID.
 Scientific American Dec.
 29, 2020.